get fast, focused tips

 "Paul is like money in the bank.
 He combines an impressive range of skills with a laser-sharp focus on each and every client's specific needs.
 I am always delighted to recommend him!"

-Consultant, speaker, author, columnist, Paul has helped thousands of professionals improve their effectiveness at work.
+Consultant, speaker, author, Paul has helped thousands of people excel at work in high-stakes communications.

 Consultant & Speaker

-Paul has worked with leading organizations in the U.S. and abroad, including Aetna, Analog Devices, Biogen Idec, Boston Scientific, Exxon Mobil, Fidelity, Genzyme, Kaiser Permanente, Mass Financial Services, Merck, Readers Digest, State Street, Thermo Fisher Scientific, United Technologies, and Young Presidents' Organization (YPO).
+Paul has worked with leading organizations in the U.S. and abroad, including Aetna, Analog Devices, BIC, Biogen, Boston Scientific, Exxon Mobil, Fidelity, Genzyme, Kaiser Permanente, Mass Financial Services, Merck, Readers Digest, State Street, Thermo Fisher Scientific, United Technologies, and Young Presidents' Organization (YPO).

-His latest book is Naked at Work (and Other Fears): How to Stay Sane When Your Job Drives You Crazy (Penguin).
+2) Naked at Work (and Other Fears): How to Stay Sane When Your Job Drives You Crazy (Penguin) is about how to manage yourself for top performance.

 "An incredible book of wit and wisdom.
 I loved it!"
 (Richard Carlson, bestselling author of Don't Sweat the Small Stuff).